d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Actually these are only the basilar properties, but what if you would keep track of the users _email_ status?
 What if they get closed?
 You might want to add a field `Boolean emailStatus`, as you probably want to let users be able to login only if the `email` field is valid, or you want to be sure your mail-campaigns emails get their destinations.

 But how to keep track of this kind of informations?
 You should track all the emails the application is actually sending.
 But how?
 It would be really out of the application's logic to make some internal activities just to get those informations, more so if you need to introduce more and more entities (and then storing more data into your databases) just to reach your final - and primarily simple - aim, such as just knowing the email addresses status.
-So, let the application do what its made from, and let's think about something that can give it that informations.
+So, let the application do what its made for, and let's think about something that can give it that informations.

 # Rural is for men